-So far, we have introduced UESM including a model selection approach for the resulting SCD matrices.
+We have now proposed UESM including how to determine similar sentences based on three different methods greedy, K-Means, and DBSCAN.
 Next, we describe and discuss the workflow, dataset, and implementation used in our evaluation along with the results comparing UESM against LDA.
-Afterwards, we compose the information system.